 Money for college and vocational programs is also available from the State of California, but income and grades matter.
 The State uses the FAFSA and CADAA to determine Cal Grant eligibility.
 Cal Grants cover the cost of tuition at CSUs and UCs as well as partial tuition for many private and vocational schools.
 Last year, $2B (that’s Billion with a capital B) in Cal Grants were awarded.
 Students from middle- and low-income families may be Cal Grant eligible, and students need to meet minimum GPA requirements to receive funding (3.0 for Cal Grant A and 2.0 for Cal Grant B).

 For example, a student from a family of 4, and household income up to $98,900, and a minimum 3.0 GPA, could receive a Cal Grant A each year to cover the cost tuition at a UC or CSU.

 Students planning to attend a Community College should also complete the FAFSA or CADAA.
 Cal Grant A awards are held in reserve until the student transfers to a 4-year school, and Cal Grant B awards provide funding at both community colleges and 4-year schools.
-The applications are also used to determine eligibility for a Community College Board of Governor (BOG) Fee Waiver.
+The applications are also used to determine eligibility for a California Promise Grant which waves enrollment fees at CA Community Colleges.
 Pell Grants are also awarded for low-income students studying at community colleges.